Win a live BMX assembly for your school.

 Step 6: Engage stakeholders and foster collaboration

-Successful AI implementation requires input from your entire school community, fostering collaboration
+Successful AI implementation requires input from your entire school community, fostering collaboration.

 • Identify key stakeholders: students, families, IT staff, teachers, administrators, and district leaders.